Seiken2 is a clinical neuropsycholgist with extensive experience in the assessment and treatment of neurological and psychiatric disorders.

-Historically, there are three broad theoretical models of criminal behavior:
+Historically, there are three broadly recognized theoretical models of criminal behavior:

 All infer different methods of control, but it is difficult to completely separate the three categories as it is generally accepted that all three of the factors play a role in the expression of behavior.
 Moreover, psychological science consists of several disciplines including biological psychology and social psychology, so psychological principles could be applied across all three domains.